Americans Increasingly Polarized When It Comes To Racial Justice Protests, Poll Finds

 Loading...

 Ipsos also asked poll respondents to rate how other political figures and institutions responded to the protests.
-More than four in ten people said they supported the response of the Black Lives Matter movement as well as NBA players who decided to boycott several playoff games last week in protest.
+More than 4 in 10 people said they supported the response of the Black Lives Matter movement as well as NBA players who decided to boycott several playoff games last week in protest.

-But here too, the reactions broke down along familiar partisan and racial lines, with few Republicans expressing support for how NBA players and Black Lives Matter responded compared to overwhelming support from Democrats.
+But here, too, the reactions broke down along familiar partisan and racial lines with few Republicans expressing support for how NBA players and Black Lives Matter responded, compared with overwhelming support from Democrats.

 A majority of respondents reported paying either a "great deal" or a "fair amount" of attention to Blake's shooting; only 9% said they haven't heard anything at all.